JabLuszko/MAD-ATV_dev/README.md

 # MAD-ATV_dev
+> [!CAUTION]
+> Do NOT use 2K/4K/8K screens/monitors - it will not show anything.
+Find older 1080p monitor, check if you can fake/downgrade resolution on yours 4K TV.
+If you can't and you have none you can still use [scrcpy](https://github.com/Genymobile/scrcpy "https://github.com/Genymobile/scrcpy").

 > [!WARNING]
 > Do not use Notepad, do not open those text/sh/cfg/ini files, do not copy-paste them to Wordpad, etc.